PROTTASAKARIM/node-type-assignment2/README.md

     "err": {}
 }
 ```
-If there is any type error in given input for example if we give email as "jhon" the our route will give type validation error.
+If there is any type error in given input for example if we give email as "jhon" the our route will give type validation error.I have done type validation  by using zod.
 ```
 {
     "success": false,